 Find photos relying on several common qualities of light.
-Include at least four different examples from these options:
+Choose four different examples from these options:

 - strong natural light, dramatic shadows and highlights.
 May be sunlight, strong window light. - flash on camera, pointed directly at subject.
 If you don't have a flash, try setting up a spotlight or lamp. - flash off camera, bounced off a ceiling or wall.
-If your flash won't bounce, try a white hankie or Kleenex to diffuse the light. - diffused light, cloudy day, classroom, filtered through window. - · colored light: incandescent, fluorescent, candle.
-NO FLASH-turn off flash, if automatic, and turn off your digital camera's automatic color balance, if necessary, to better see the effect. - light from below ("ghoul lighting") shining up at a subject.
+If your flash won't bounce, try a white hankie or Kleenex over it to soften the light. - diffused light: cloudy day, classroom, light filtered through window, etc. - colored light: incandescent (lightbulb), fluorescent, spotlights, fireplace, candle etc. NO FLASH-turn off flash, if automatic, and turn off your digital camera's automatic color balance, if necessary, to better see the effect. - light from below ("ghoul lighting") shining up at a subject.
 Include people in at least half your photos.

 Cutlines: Formal cutlines are necessary for this assignment, and from now on.
 If people are easily identifiable, they must be identified with both first and last names.
-If I catch you making up a name, you'll earn no credit and likely get screamed at.
+If I catch you making up a name, you'll earn no credit and likely get screamed at....